Tamothy/case-study-prisma/README.md

 * Use Atom to customize changes
 * Make sure to commit regularly on terminal
 * Don't forget to push to remote repository

-## Known Bugs

-Originally there was a bug setting up the GitHub linked pages with index.html, but this was fixed by creating a branch gh-pages through the remote repository.
-For some reason the GitHub pages doesn't work if you create a local gh-pages branch on your terminal and then pushing gh-pages to your remote repository.

 ## Support and contact details